wxWidgets/website/about/index.md

   GTK+ widget set.
 * **wxMSW**: The port for 32-bit and 64-bit Windows variants including Windows 2000/NT/XP, Windows 7, and Windows 8.
-* **wxMac**: For delivering Carbon applications on Mac OS 9 and Max OS X 10.2 and above.
+* **wxMac**: For delivering Carbon applications on Mac OS X 10.2 through 10.6.
-* **wxOSX/Carbon**: For delivering 32-bit Carbon-based applications on Mac OS X 10.4 and above.
+* **wxOSX/Carbon**: For delivering 32-bit Carbon-based applications on Mac OS X 10.5 and above.
 * **wxOSX/Cocoa**: For delivering 32-bit and 64-bit Cocoa-based applications on
-  Mac OS X 10.4 and above.
+  Mac OS X 10.5 and above.
 * **wxX11**: A port for Linux and Unix variants targetting X11 displays using wxWidgets' own widget set.
 * **wxMotif**: A port for Linux and Unix variants using OpenMotif or Lesstif